About The Philadelphia Citizen

-Media that only chronicles what’s wrong without considering how to fix things is only doing half a job.
-The Citizen provides context, not just facts, whether in a written article, a short documentary, or through data—the vast sea of available stats on everything from voting records to city contracts.
-We seek fixes to what ails the city, shine a light on our city’s change agents and demand a new way of thinking from the business-as-usual crowd.
+Media that chronicles only what’s wrong without considering how to fix things is only doing half a job.
+The Philadelphia Citizen looks at problems through the lens of solutions, seeks fixes to what ails the city, shines a light on our city’s change agents, and demands a new way of thinking from the business-as-usual crowd.

 Connect with the Citizen Social Action team.